Continuing Education Activity

 Complications may occur as a result of associated abnormalities.
-Malignant transformation of affected skin is exceptional.
+Malignant transformation of the affected skin is exceptional.

-The diagnosis and the treatment of HI are an interprofessional including dermatologists, neurologists, pediatricians, orthopedic surgeon, ophthalmologists, dentists, and geneticists.
-Since the treatment of skin lesions is not necessary and have an excellent prognosis, the focus must be on the management of noncutaneous abnormalities with regular follow-up by a dermatologist and specialty trained dermatology nurse providing coordination of care.
+The diagnosis and the treatment of HI are interprofessional including dermatologists, neurologists, pediatricians, orthopedic surgeons, ophthalmologists, dentists, and geneticists.
+Since the treatment of skin lesions is not necessary and has an excellent prognosis, the focus must be on the management of noncutaneous abnormalities with regular follow-up by a dermatologist and specialty-trained dermatology nurse providing coordination of care.
 [Level V]